carol975/carol975.github.io/_posts/2023-12-09-welcome-to-my-little-world.markdown

 layout: single
 date:   2023-12-09 21:27:27 -0800
 ---
 Hiya, my name is Carol, I am a software engineer from Canada.
-I'm also a beginner ultimate frisbee player, and a polyglot.
+I also enjoy playing ultimate frisbee, and learning different languages.
 I set up this little blog to capture thoughts I have on random things.
 Thanks for popping by, I'm glad you came! :heart::heart::heart: